CAMB-DSbD/attestablelauncher/attestablelauncher_port_pubkey/README.md

 The architecture of the attestable launcher that this code implements is shown in the figure.

+In this version the launched program included a public key in ist contactdetails...

 <p align="center">
   <img src="./figures/attestablelauncherwithatts.png"
    width="500" title="Attestable launcher with three attestables.">